AngleProtocol/angle-docs/governance/angle-dao.md

 Beyond the ability to cancel proposals on the Timelock contract (but not to push new proposals), on every chain, this emergency multisig also has [the guardian role](guardian.md) enabling it to take rapid action (to like pause the protocol) in case of unforeseen events.

+{% hint style="warning" %}
+On certain chains, this multisig also serves the same function as the Timelock contract, enabling it to implement governance changes.
+However, there is a specific rule that the emergency multisig, on chains where it is activated, can only exercise its governor role after an offchain vote conducted on [Snapshot](#snapshot-voting).
+{% endhint %}

 #### Cross-chain

 For successful votes on non-Ethereum proposals, payloads to execute are bridged to the chain of interest using LayerZero message passing technology before being sent to the `Timelock` contract of the concerned chain.